 - Click an Insert Point or the +.

 - For more detailed steps, visit Adding blocks.

 Step 2 - Set up the Newsletter Block

-Edit the title and description of the block.
-These will display above the fields and Subscribe button.
+- Title and Description - These display above the fields and Subscribe button.

 Step 3 - Select a storage option